 While this may increase your insurance premiums, it’s important to keep your insurance company in the loop about updates to your home so that you have enough coverage to pay for a full rebuild.

 Upgrading your kitchen can significantly increase the rebuild value of your home.
 If you’re transitioning from veneer to marble countertops or installing new cabinetry, flooring, and so on, you’ll want the limits in your policy to be updated accordingly so you can be fully reimbursed in the event of a disaster.

 If you plan on replacing the roof of your home, be sure to contact your insurance company and let them know.
-A new roof adds value to your home, so your coverage limits will likely be recalculated, but you also may qualify for a discount.
+A new roof adds value to your home, so your coverage limits will likely be recalculated, and you also may qualify for a discount.

-If someone is injured in a pool-related accident and decides to press charges, you’ll likely be responsible to pay out the damages.
-If you’re planning on adding an in-ground or above-ground pool, you’ll want to be sure it's covered under the liability section of your policy.
+If someone is injured in a pool-related accident and decides to press charges, you’ll likely be responsible for paying out the damages.
+So if you’re adding an in-ground or above-ground pool, check with your insurer to clarify if it's covered under the liability section of your policy.

 Before construction starts, check with your insurer to see if you need any special renovation coverage to ensure you’re fully covered.
 Many insurance companies offer dwelling under construction coverage that you can add onto your policy for an additional premium.

-While it’s unlikely that a friend or family member would sue you over a remodeling accident, they may need help paying for medical bills as a result of their injuries — that’s where your no-fault medical payments coverage comes in.
+While it’s unlikely that a friend or family member would sue you over a remodeling accident, they may need help paying for medical bills as a result of their injuries.
+That’s where your policy’s no-fault medical payments coverage comes in.

 With medical payments coverage, if a guest is injured in your home, you can submit a claim with your insurer to reimburse them for medical expenses.
 Most insurance companies offer up to $5,000 in medical payments coverage.